Do you think is easy to do a proper guide on about what to do and see in Malaga, and crop it in a short blog post?.

 Discover Malaga was on our bucket list, everyone was telling us to go there for our holidays and we finally did it.
 It was our first time going around the South of Spain and we didn’t know what to expect.
 The South of Spain is completely different so be ready because it will be spectacular.

 We organized an amazing road trip to Spain, our main city was Malaga, because of the closest airport to the city centre and the beautiful beach, Miami style.
 We have always been attracted to Spain, so we decided to organize a road trip and start it from Malaga.
+This will be not just a suggestion for a summer trip in Andalusia, but you can also visit this part of Spain in winter, for a weekend break.

-We have been working really hard and we deserved a good holiday, where the main attraction was just the sun, nice food and finally beach.
-Malaga is a really beautiful city, you can visit it walking, by car or using the public transport.
+We have been working really hard and we deserved a good holiday, where the main attraction was just the sun, nice food and finally the beach.
+Malaga is a really beautiful city, you can visit it walking, by car or using public transport.

 From Malaga to airport